eftieell/intro_programming_2/src/chapters/lists_and_dicts/dictionary.md

 }
 ```

-- Create an empty dictionary, then append elements within a loop (this strategy is especially useful
+- Create an empty dictionary, then enter elements into the dictionary within a loop (this strategy is especially useful
 for building a dictionary from data stored in a file):
 ```python
 student_ids = {}